Home / 2021 Labour Market Impact Assessment

 SPOTS ARE LIMITED!

-Harpreet started looking for an immigration consulting company and scheduled a consultation with one of the immigration consultants at Green Light Canada.
+Harpreet started looking for an immigration consulting company and scheduled a consultation with one of the immigration consultants at Green Light Immigration.

 WHAT IS LMIA?